By Yvette Farnsworth Baker, Esq.

 In contrast, random drug testing has been routinely prohibited by courts in Canada under human rights laws.
 Courts have required reasonable suspicion or a workplace accident (or “near miss”) in virtually all cases that upheld drug testing unless testing was specifically addressed in a collective bargaining agreement.
 Cases that have allowed random testing have involved safety-sensitive positions with testing that provides proof of current impairment (i.e., breathalyzer versus lab-based urine testing), and even these are few and far between.1 Canadian courts by and large frown upon random drug testing and insist on some prerequisite cause such as suspicion of current impairment or an accident that could have been caused by impairment.

 In the United States, the federal Americans with Disabilities Act (“ADA”) does not protect current illegal drug use, whether it is casual use or use related to addiction.
-The ADA specifies that any employee or job applicant who is “currently engaging” in the illegal use of drugs is not a “qualified individual with a disability.”2 Thus, in the United States, testing for illegal drugs does not invoke ADA protections.
+The ADA specifies that any employee or job candidate who is “currently engaging” in the illegal use of drugs is not a “qualified individual with a disability.”2 Thus, in the United States, testing for illegal drugs does not invoke ADA protections.

 The Canadian Human Rights Act, however, defines drug dependence as a disability with no disqualification for current illegal drug use.
 This means that in Canada an employee with substance dependence has the right to be accommodated by their employer for their addiction just as anyone else with a disability.3 This complicates workplace drug testing, as employers must be careful not to discriminate against employees with drug or alcohol addictions (or those who may be perceived as having an addiction).
 It is important to include provisions in a Canadian drug testing policy that provide disability accommodations for employees with drug dependency.
 Some such provisions can include permitting employees to self-identify any dependency issues in order to obtain help without discipline and providing rehabilitation options.